 - Clean touch screens with 70% alcohol wipes.

-- If you have always used the recommended precautions, then monitor yourself for symptoms for 14 days following your last contact with the ill person.
+- Monitor yourself for symptoms for 14 days following your last contact with the sick person.